livechat/agent-app-sdk/README.md

 #### `customer_profile`

-Emitted when the agent opens a conversation within Chats, Archives or the customer profile in the Customers sections.
-The handler will be passed a customer profile object:
+Emitted when an agent opens a conversation within Chats, Archives, or the customer profile in the Customers sections.
+The handler will get the customer profile object as an argument:

 ```ts
 interface ICustomerProfile {